Gemino: Practical and Robust Neural Compression for Video Conferencing: Introduction

 Recently, several neural approaches for face image synthesis have been proposed that deliver extreme compression by generating each video frame from a sparse representation (\eg \kps)~\cite{fom,maxine,bilayer,fbfom,fom_multiple_views}.
-While these techniques promise to enable \vcing with one to two orders of magnitude reduction in bandwidth (as low as \SI{\sim 10}{Kbps}~\cite{maxine,fbfom}), lack of robustness and high computation complexity hamper their practicality.
-Specifically, synthesis approaches work by ``warping'' a reference image into different target poses and orientations.
+These techniques have the potential to enable \vcing with one to two orders of magnitude reduction in bandwidth (as low as \SI{\sim 10}{Kbps}~\cite{maxine,fbfom}), but their lack of robustness and high computational complexity hampers their practicality.
+Specifically, synthesis approaches work by ``warping'' a reference image into different target poses and orientations captured by such sparse \kps.
 These methods produce good reconstructions when the difference between the reference and the target image is small, but they fail (possibly catastrophically) in the presence of large movements or occlusions.
 In such cases, they produce poor reconstructions, for both low-frequency content (\eg missing the presence of a hand in a frame altogether) and high-frequency content (\eg details of clothing and facial hair).
 As a result, while synthesis approaches show promising average-case behavior, their performance at the tail is riddled with inconsistencies in practice.
-Second, real-time reconstruction is only feasible at low resolution for most models~\cite{fom,fbfom}, even on high-end GPUs, while typical \vce applications are designed for HD, Full HD, and even 4K videos~\cite{trueconf, starline}.
+Furthermore, real-time reconstruction is only feasible at low resolution for such models~\cite{fom,fbfom}, even on high-end GPUs, while typical \vce applications are designed for HD, Full HD, and even 4K videos~\cite{trueconf, starline}.
 Na\"ively reusing these models on larger input frames can quickly become prohibitively expensive as the resolution is increased.

 \if 0

 \fi